wp-plugins/wp-members/readme.txt

 * Replaced WPMEM_PATH constant with $wpmem->path.
 WPMEM_PATH will still function for backward compatibility.
 * Replaced WPMEM_URL constant with $wpmem->url.
 * New folder structure being implemented
-  - All admin js & css now load from /assets/ not /admin/
+  - All admin js & css now load from /assets/ not /admin/ !!!

 Other Improvements

 * Changed load for WP-Members Admin API so that emails, dialogs, and tabs only load on the WP-Members settings screens (where they are used).
 * Changed email "from" to only load if the WP-Members Email object is doing a send (user or admin).
 This saves an option load when not needed.
+* Fixed an issue where a PHP notice was thrown if one of the User Pages (login/register/profile) was deleted but the setting not updated.
+Fixes the PHP notice issue, but also adds an admin notice to indicate the page was deleted, but the setting not updated.
+(This also adds a new admin notice function/process that can be expanded on later.)

 = 3.2.9 =